Introduction

 That’s easy!
 We just need to open a window in whatever OS the user is running, initialize a proper graphics backend, and then render the widgets returned by our view logic—properly laid out, of course!

 What?
 You have no clue of how to do that?
-Don’t worry, I have this magical function: display
+Don’t worry, I have this magical function: display.
+It takes a reference to

 any interface and displays it to the user.
 It totally works!